-How To Prepare Your House For Painting The Exterior
+How to Prepare Your House for Painting the Exterior

 If you want to paint the outside of your home but aren’t sure how to prepare the exterior of your house for painting, you might want to read this article first.